pagekit/docs/extensions.md

 ```
 Now you can run the command `pagekit extension:composer <<YOUR EXTENSION NAME>>`.
 The command creates a `/vendor` directory inside your extension folder and handles the autoloading.
-It doesn't include dependencies witch are already loaded by pagekit.
+It doesn't include dependencies which are already loaded by pagekit.

 ## Configuration